ChadJDMoore/Simple-Firewall-Simulation/README.md

 #### *3. Test Results*

-- Testing the script to see if it works and respective outputs
+- Testing the script to see if it works and it's respective outputs
 <img width="98" alt="image" src="https://github.com/user-attachments/assets/4aeae2e2-2ce2-482b-b946-49ede78465f7">